QuineDot/rust-learning/src/dyn-trait-vs.md

 `dyn Trait` does have some limitations and downsides:
 - Only one non-auto-trait is supportable without [subtrait boilerplate](./dyn-trait-combining.md)
   - In contrast, with RPIT you can return `impl Trait1 + Trait2`
-- Only `dyn`-safe traits are supportable
+- Only `dyn` compatible traits are supportable
   - In contrast, with RPIT you can return `impl Clone`
 - Boxing in some form is required to returned owned types
 - You pay the typical optimization penalties of not knowing the base type and performing dynamic dispatch